How do you choose an SSD drive for your data center? Take a look at speed versus capacity.

 This approach increases security by ensuring that systems are protected from the latest threats, but it also increases reliability: By synchronizing application and operating system updates, IT can make sure business-critical applications are fully tested in the target desktop environment.

-The answer is, they can, they should and many do.
+The answer is, they can, they should and an increasing number do.
 All the major mobile phone platforms no longer require physical connection to a desktop device for software updates.
 Instead, software updates and security patches have moved to an Over-the-Air (OTA) model.
 This means that devices can download updates using Wi-Fi or, if data quotas are not a problem, even cellular networks.
-In the world of OTA updates, this detethering of mobile devices suddenly gives IT managers a lot of opportunities for managing and controlling the update process, because when a device can download updates at any time, everything gets a whole lot simpler.
+In the world of OTA updates, this detethering of mobile devices suddenly gives IT managers a lot more opportunities for managing and controlling the update process, because when a device can download updates at any time, everything gets a whole lot simpler.

 What is FOTA?